 Accessing your suppression list

-The most common suppression reasons are "Unsubscribed" or "Bounced".
+Here you can see the date each email address was added, and the reason.
+The most common reasons are "Unsubscribed" or "Bounced."
 If the reason is "Suppressed" it means the email address was added manually.
 If it says "Reason unavailable" the email was added some time ago, before reasons were recorded.